RatnaPriya-2/CaterSpot--Catering--Order-System/README.md

 The project includes a **`data.js` file** that contains:
 - Complete menu item details
-- Food item names, categories, prices, stock values
+- Food item names, categories, prices.
 - Image URLs used across the application

 This file acts as a **central data source** and is especially useful for: